Jaelights/JaeDemo/README.md

    - /user/{id}/invoices (all invoices for ID)
    - /user/{id}/billing_records (all billing records ID)

-5. Push all your changes to your own repo (not a branch on mine).
-Then email me a link to it at forrest.tracy@bestbuy.com
+5. Push all your changes to your own repo (not a branch on mine). <redacted>